Kazakhstan · Caspian · Mangystau · Founder-led

 When will 2027 dates and pricing be confirmed? +

-After our June 2026 expedition we'll confirm exact dates and pricing for the 2027 departures.
+After our June 2026 adventure we'll confirm exact dates and pricing for the 2027 departures.
 Register your interest now and you'll be the first to know, and first in line to book.

 Do I need a visa for Kazakhstan? +